VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 The tips provided by this post worked very well using [Kramdown][] and [Pygments][].
 Other markdown and highlighters haven't been tested yet, but you are more than invited to give it a try and tell us if works or not! :smiley:

 Our build has been made by running `bundle exec jekyll serve --safe` on the command prompt, at the local root folder, as [recommended by GitHub][].
-Using the `--safe` mode allows you to build your site locally in the closest way that GitHub will do it, [avoiding building errors][] when uploading files to GitHub.
+Using the `--safe` mode allows you to build your site locally in the closest way that GitHub will do it, [avoiding building errors][] when uploading your files to GitHub.

 Our `default.html` file (where the markdown posts are called to) is placed at our `_includes` folder and is a `HTML 5` document.
 Our styles are written in `CSS 3`.